helloukey/myCafe/README.md

 * Run the `node app` or `nodemon app` command to start the server.

-* Remove `secure: true` from the cookie parser options object located inside the `controllers/myController.js` file.  **Note**: This will allow you to store cookies in development mode.
-In production mode, make sure to add `secure: true` again.

 * Finally, Preview this project locally by visiting the URL: `localhost:<PORT number>`

+* In production, use `secure` property in cookie parser options object.
+You can add it inside the `controllers/myController.js` file.
 ## Feedback

 If you have any feedback, please reach out to me at kunalukey32@gmail.com